finos/common-cloud-controls/docs/governance/content-standards-and-practices/markdown/linting-guidelines.md

 ## Introduction

-This document outlines the formatting guidelines for Markdown files.
-To maintain consistency and readability across all documentation, we use `prettier`, an opinionated code formatter that enforces a uniform style.
-Adhering to these guidelines will ensure consistency across all written content and enhance readability for everyone across all of the [WG].
+This document provides comprehensive rules and examples for creating well-structured and visually appealing Markdown documents.
+These guidelines are aligned with the rules enforced by `markdownlint-cli`, a tool that helps maintain clean Markdown syntax.
+Adhering to these guidelines will ensure consistency across all written content and enhance readability for everyone across all of the [WG]'s.

 ## Enabled Rules